 Exercise safety is important to avoid injury and maintain good health.
-Learn how to avoid injuries by using the right equipment, protecting yourself in hot weather, warming up and stretching, and the importance of drinking water when you exercise.
+Learn how to avoid injuries by using the right equipment, protecting yourself in hot weather, warming up and stretching properly, and the importance of drinking water when you exercise.

 Regular physical activity is vital for good physical, social and emotional health.
 While there is a risk of injury with any type of physical activity, the benefits of staying active far outweigh the risks.

 You can reduce your risk of exercise injury by: